palanithanarajk/religious-toxic-exp-work/README.md

-# Religious Toxic Classification Re-implementation
+# Religious Toxic Classification implementation

-This repository contains the re-implementation of a toxicity classification model specifically focused on religious identity groups.
+This repository contains the implementation of a toxicity classification model specifically focused on religious identity groups.
 The model utilizes **DeBERTa-v3** with a custom **Hierarchical Attention** mechanism and **Adaptive Pooling** to achieve high performance in multi-label classification of religious toxicity.

 ## Project Overview